 Building a cGMP-ready quality plan for vegan gummies

-From a supplement manufacturing perspective, vegan gummies benefit from a control plan that looks more like a disciplined food process than a typical capsule run.
-Because the matrix is complex and sensitive, quality has to be built in through testing and process controls-not inspected in at the end.
+From a supplement manufacturing standpoint, vegan gummies need a control plan that looks more like a disciplined food process than a typical capsule run.
+The matrix is complex and sensitive, so quality has to be built in through testing and process controls, not inspected in at the end.

 Controls that tend to matter most